The top 5 most common mistakes made by beginners

 next, you have the weight ranges ....this is not an exact science and the way they get these is interesting but when you look on the website (or the placard on the glider) it will list the correct size for a given pilots weight including his motor unit fuel, etc. add it all up to get your total in-flight weight. let's say you weigh 210 lb. convert that to kg (95ish ) so you, as a beginner, would want to select the size glider that put you in the middle to lower-middle of that weight range.
 When you get heavier under a glider, it gets faster and more responsive, not something you want to overdo at the beginning. a bigger glider will make your takeoff and landing speed slower and much much easier. when you load heavy you have to be on your A-game, especially for landing, the timing window is much smaller if you're going to nail the flare (final brake pull to soften your landing) size for size, all entry-level wings are fairly similar but some do different things better than others.

-for a reference, here is a list of brand name beginner style gliders and what they offer.
+For a reference, here is a list of brand name beginner style gliders and what they offer. (this is a generalazation, everyglider will be different depending on wing leading weight

 Mac Para Charger